SpringXy/N1ckArg.github.io/README.md

       "canvas": "CHINGA TU MADRE INK",
       "dangerous": "MY FAVORITE EPIC SONG!!!",
-      "painter": "Just like you...I wanna be free as well...", };
+      "painter": "Just like you...I wanna be free as well...", "brainless": "Those two are my safe place...and every time I'm with them is this song playing in loop in my head...https://youtu.be/-5eAA3KnCiM?si=V0eKfMq8KOdsWcwB", };

     function checkCode() {